Ryanair: Publicity strategy

+In February 2009, Ryanair CEO Michael O'Leary commented that the company was considering charging passengers £1 to use the toilet on its flights.
+O'Leary admitted that it was a publicity stunt saying "It is not likely to happen, but it makes for interesting and very cheap PR."

+Also that year, to generate publicity, Ryanair proposed eliminating two toilets to add six more seats, redesigning the aircraft to allow standing passengers travelling in "vertical seats", charging extra for overweight passengers, and asking passengers to carry their checked-in luggage to the aircraft.

 In July 2009, Ryanair took several steps to "increase the clarity and transparency of its website and other advertising" after reaching an agreement with the OFT.
-The airline's website now includes a statement that "fares don't include optional fees/charges" and they now include a table of fees to make fare comparisons easier.
+A statement that "fares don't include optional fees/charges" was added to the website along with a table of fees to make fare comparisons easier.

-In July 2010, Ryanair once again found itself in controversy regarding alleged misleading advertising.
-Ryanair circulated advertisements in two newspapers offering £10 one-way fares to European destinations.
-Following a complaint from rival carrier EasyJet, the ASA ruled the offer was "likely to mislead".
-Ryanair did not comment on the claim but did hit back at EasyJet, claiming it cared about details in this regard but did not itself publicise its on-time statistics.
-EasyJet denied this.
+In July 2010, Ryanair circulated advertisements in two newspapers offering £10 one-way fares to European destinations.
+However, the offer was available only on a few dates and excluded fees and charges.
+Following a complaint from EasyJet, the ASA ruled the offer was "likely to mislead".

-In April 2011, Ryanair advertised a place in the sun destinations but the advert was banned when it was found that some of the destinations experienced sunshine for as little as three hours per day and temperatures between 0 and 14 C.
+In April 2011, Ryanair advertised tickets to "a place in the sun destinations" for £8 each, but the advert was banned when it was found that some of the destinations to where the discounted fares applied experienced sunshine for as little as three hours per day and temperatures between 0 and 14 C.

-In 2016, Ryanair stated that websites such as Opodo and CheapOair and their partners engaged in screenscraping and false advertising, and attempted to prevent them from showing Ryanair data.
+In 2016, Ryanair stated that websites such as Opodo and CheapOair and their partners engaged in screen scraping and false advertising, and attempted to prevent them from showing Ryanair data.

-In February 2020, the Advertising Standards Authority told Ryanair to provide adequate evidence to support environmental claims after the ASA banned adverts that claimed Ryanair was the lowest emissions airline in Europe for being misleading.
-Ryanair had claimed in the adverts that they had "the lowest carbon emissions of any major airline" and it was a "low emissions airline" based on Europe's top 27 airlines.
-The ASA queried some figures and the definition of a "major airline" for the purposes of assessing.
-Complainants said the adverts were misleading and could not be substantiated.
-In response to the ASA Ryanair cited data from Eurocontrol and airline efficiency rankings from Brighter Plant.
-However, the ASA said that Ryanair had used an efficiency ranking from 2011 which was "of little value as substantiation for a comparison made in 2019".
-The ASA said that customers would interpret the adverts as saying that flying with Ryanair would mean they contributed fewer emissions to the earth atmosphere, which could not be proven.
-The ASA said that the adverts "ads must not appear again in their current forms" as claims in them could not be substantiated.
+In February 2020, the ASA told Ryanair to provide adequate evidence to support environmental claims after the ASA banned adverts that claimed Ryanair was "Europe's… Lowest Emissions Airline" for being misleading.
+Ryanair had claimed in the adverts that the company had "the lowest carbon emissions of any major airline" and it was a "low emissions airline" based on Europe's top 27 airlines.
+Ryanair cited data from Eurocontrol and airline efficiency rankings from Brighter Plant from 2011; the ASA said that an efficiency ranking from 2011 was "of little value as substantiation for a comparison made in 2019".
+The ASA said that customers would interpret the adverts as saying that flying with Ryanair would mean they contributed fewer emissions to the earth atmosphere, which could not be proven and that the "ads must not appear again in their current forms".